 How to get there: Skydeck Chicago is a 2-minute walk from Quincy (Brown, Orange, Pink and Purple lines).
 Bus route 121 stops outside on S Wacker Drive.

 Best time to go: Arrive sharply at opening time (ideally on a weekday), otherwise it gets very crowded.
-Skydeck Chicago is open daily, 9 am – 10 pm (March to September) and 9 am – 8 pm, Sunday to Thursday, and 9 am – 10 pm, Friday & Saturday (October to February).
+Skydeck Chicago is open from Monday to Friday 9 am – 10 pm and on weekends 8.30 am – 10 pm (March to September), from October to February on weekdays 9 am – 8 pm and on Saturday and Sunday 9 am – 10 pm.

-Cost: Skydeck General Admission tickets (timed entry) start at 30 USD and include general admission and access to The Ledge.
+Cost: Skydeck General Admission tickets (timed entry) start at $36 US and include general admission and access to The Ledge.
 Book your tickets here!

 8. Buckingham Fountain